Harbringe/lung-xray-classification/README.md

 ## Model

 The model showed exceptional results and has done very well at classifying the X-rays with 95% accuracy.

+### Download and Use Instructions:

-For the link to the Keras model, please follow this link: [model.keras](https://huggingface.co/Harbringe/lung_xray_classification_model/resolve/main/model.keras).
+1. Click on the link [model.keras](https://huggingface.co/Harbringe/lung_xray_classification_model/resolve/main/model.keras) to download the Keras model file.
+2. Ensure you have the required dependencies installed.
+You can install them using `pip install -r requirements.txt`.
+3. Load the model in your Python environment using TensorFlow or Keras:
+    ```python
+    from tensorflow.keras.models import load_model

+    model = load_model('path/to/model.keras')
+    ```
+4. Once loaded, you can use the model to make predictions on new X-ray images:
+    ```python
+    # Assuming 'image' contains your input image data
+    prediction = model.predict(image)
+    ```
+5. Interpret the prediction results as needed for your application.

 Link to dataset: [COVID19 Pneumonia Normal Chest Xray PA Database](https://www.kaggle.com/datasets/amanullahasraf/covid19-pneumonia-normal-chest-xray-pa-dataset)